GLOBAL MARKETS-Stocks, dollar down on U.S. election worries; oil tumbles

 "People are pricing in higher odds of a Trump victory," said Win Thin, global head of emerging market currency strategy at Brown Brothers Harriman in New York.

-The dollar index, which measures the greenback against a basket of six major rivals, was down 0.37 percent to 97.357.
-The index fell to a more than three-week low of 97.178 earlier in the session.
+The dollar index, which measures the greenback against a basket of six major rivals, fell about 0.5 percent to 97.226, its lowest since Oct.
+11.

+Demand for safe-haven bonds sent U.S. Treasury yields to a 1-week low of 1.79 percent in overnight trading.

 Crude oil prices slumped hard after U.S. Energy Information Administration data showed U.S. crude stockpiles rose sharply last week as refineries cut output.

 Gold rallied to a one-month high as falling stocks and a lower dollar burnished the appeal of precious metals as a haven from risk.
-Spot gold prices were up 1.1 percent to $1,302.10.
-(Reporting by Saqib Iqbal Ahmed; Additional reporting by Lewis Krauskopf and Sam Forgione in New York and Tanya Agrawal in Bengaluru; Editing by Nick Zieminski and Andrew Hay)
+Spot gold prices were up 1.22 percent to $1,303.56.
+(Reporting by Saqib Iqbal Ahmed; Additional reporting by Sam Forgione in New York and Tanya Agrawal in Bengaluru; Editing by Nick Zieminski)

 Jan 14 A SpaceX Falcon rocket blasted off from California on Saturday, returning the company to flight for the first time since a fiery launchpad explosion in September.